 Instead, “growth hacking” has come to be ridiculed as a catch-all term for hacky, unscalable, one-off wins.

-That’s not what Ladder is all about.
+That’s not what success looks like.
 We use data-driven experiments and scalable processes that demonstrate how to meet a company’s goals over time.

-Some define growth hacking as “black hat” methods that help you cheat the system for faster results.
-Others define it as easy-to-do “hacks” that can instantly solve a business problem.
+Some define growth hacking as “black hat” marketing that helps you cheat the system for faster results.
+Others define it as easy-to-do “hacks” or “tricks” that can instantly solve a business problem.

-One-off successes are not real “growth hacks”–instead, they’re throwaway tactics built around a marketing strategy (or lack thereof) that doesn’t actually scale.
+One-off successes are not real “growth hacks.”
+Instead, they’re throwaway tactics built around a marketing strategy (or lack thereof) that doesn’t scale.
 You’ll get that giant spike of growth immediately from something like a successful Product Hunt launch, but that traffic and lead gen will eventually slow down.

 That’s what growth hacking should be all about: fewer one-off tactics and more concentrated growth strategy.

-Growth hacking now survives on one-off success case studies, like cases from Airbnb or Dropbox, but these case studies ignore the real strategy and the real data insights behind their success and the how these companies doubled down on that success with full-funnel strategy.
+Growth hacking now survives on one-off success case studies, like cases from Airbnb or Dropbox.
+But these case studies ignore the real strategy and the real data insights behind their success and how these companies doubled down on that success with a full-funnel strategy.

 That’s precisely why we began distancing ourselves from the term.
-We wanted current and potential clients to understand that data, experimentation, and strategy are the cornerstones of everything we do.
+We wanted current and potential clients to understand that data, experimentation, strategy, and process are the cornerstones of everything we do.

 We love stories of winning tactics, but a focus on tactics instead of strategy and scalability leads many marketers to think that they can do these one-off hacks and build a billion-dollar business.